arbois/covguide/content/_index.md

 ### Share these guides

-Please share these guides actively and widely: the more businesses adopt these suggestions, the safer we'll all be.
+Please share these guides actively and widely.
 When re-posting or sharing, please link directly to this website.

 ### Contributors

 Many people helped put this together, including Laurence Berland, Feroz Gajia, Jennifer Gardy, Paul Henninger, Belinda Lester, Erik Garrison, Matthew Jozwiak, Mika Matsuzaki, Jake Parrott, Harper Reed, and Pam Yung.
+Guide translators are listed with their translations.

 ### Disclaimer